Formal Verification of Multi-Paxos for Distributed Consensus: Verification of Multi-Paxos and general proof strategies

-$Phase1b$ generates a $1b$ message. $\langle5\rangle3$ is easy for the prover as it argues about $2b$ messages.
-Intuitively, $\langle5\rangle2$ should be easy for the prover too since, like $\langle5\rangle3$, it involves a message type that is not what $Phase1b$ generates.
-However, this is not the case because of predicate $SafeAt$, which is used in $MsgInv2a$ and expresses whether it is safe to accept a given value for a given ballot for a given slot (the formal definition is in Appendix \ref{appendix:defs}).
-At this point the prover needs a continuity lemma.
+\mypar{Invariance lemmas} $\langle6\rangle2$ seems easy, because $Phase1b$ sends a $\textsf{1b}$ message, and $MsgInv2a$ and $MsgInv2b$ are not invariants about $\textsf{1b}$ messages.
+However, this is not the case because $MsgInv2a$ uses predicate $SafeAt$, which\shortonly{expresses whether it is safe to accept a given value for a given ballot for a given slot (the formal definition is in Appendix \ref{appendix:prop}) and} is more complicated.
+To succeed, we use what we call \textit{invariance lemmas}.

-We define a {\em continuity lemma} as a lemma which asserts that a predicate continues to hold (or not hold) as the system goes from one state to the next in a single step.
-For example, the continuity lemma for $SafeAt$ states that $SafeAt$ continues to hold for any disjunct in $Next$, which includes $Phase1b(a)$.
+An invariance lemma is a lemma that asserts that a predicate continues to hold as the system goes from one state to the next in a single step.
+This happens when a step does not affect the part of system state asserted by the predicates, and requires more tedious proofs otherwise.
+For example, the invariance lemma for $SafeAt$ states that $SafeAt$ continues to hold for any disjunct in $Next$, which includes $Phase1b$.
 The characteristic property of such lemmas is their reuse.
-In our proof of Multi-Paxos, we defined 5 continuity lemmas which are asserted in 24 places.
+In our proof of Multi-Paxos, we defined 5 invariance lemmas which are used in 27 places.

-Lastly, we need to prove $\langle5\rangle1$.
-Since $\langle5\rangle1$ asserts about $1b$ messages and $Phase1b$ generates such messages, the proof is more complicated and the prover needs manual intervention.
-Here we split the set of messages in the new state into two: $\langle6\rangle1$ for the old messages, and $\langle6\rangle2$ for the increment created in this step.
-For the old messages, we need continuity lemmas.
-The most challenging is the increment.
-To deal with the increment, we focus on the cause of the increment---the definition of $Phase1b$---and treat each goal conjunct separately in $\langle7\rangle1,2,3$.
-The prover proves $\langle7\rangle1$ by just the definition of $Phase1b$ and the fact that it is the increment.
-For $\langle7\rangle2$, along with the definition of $Phase1b$, the prover also needs continuity lemma for $VotedForIn$. $\langle7\rangle3$ required, along with the definition of $Phase1b$ and continuity lemmas, some problem-specific manual intervention.
-In this case, we helped the prover understand the change in limits of the set $MaxVotedBallotInSlot(m.voted, s)+1..m.bal-1$.\fullonly{ The proof extended to level 11.} { \begin{myeqn} \end{myeqn} }
+\mypar{Increments} $\langle6\rangle1$ is more complicated, because $MsgInv1b$ is about $\textsf{1b}$ messages, and $Phase1b$ generates a $\textsf{1b}$ message.
+The prover needs more manual intervention.
+To proceed, we split the set of messages in the new state into two sets: $\langle7\rangle1$ for the old messages, and $\langle7\rangle2$ for the \textit{increment}, the new message sent in this step.
+For the old messages, we use invariance lemmas.
+The most challenging case is for the increment.